rbergm/PostBOUND/README.md

 If you prefer a more integrated setup, we provide a Docker image that contains PostBOUND as well as a readily-configured Postgres server or DuckDB installation.
-You can build your Docker image with the following command:
+You can build the Docker image with the following command:

 ```sh
 docker build -t postbound --build-arg TIMEZONE=$(cat /etc/timezone) .